All Episodes

 Elections really do have consequences.

-Well, well, but because but listen, i if if the Democrats were the lone voice in the woods and they were trying to get something that you admired done against a Republican house and a Republican president, don't you think you'd think it was kind of courageous?
+have a very very good point there now on the notion of why why try to you know mess everything up Well, listen, if the Democrats were the lone voice in the woods and they were trying to get something that you admired done against a Republican House and a Republican president, don't you think you'd think it was kind of courageous?

 Or would you be telling them, guys, give it up?

-That for the good of the country, if they move and forward as everybody claims they want, I think that that's what you come first is the good of the country, not the same.
+That for the good of the country, if they're moving forward as everybody claims they want, I think that that's what should come first: the good of the country, not the government.

 I thoroughly agree with you.